 Test anxiety is common, especially at the college level.
 While many educational experts argue that a little bit of pre-exam stress is fine, even a little healthy, full-blown test anxiety is a serious condition.
 According to the Anxiety and Depression Association of America (ADAA), symptoms of text anxiety include:

-- like headaches, nausea, diarrhea, excessive sweating, shortness of breath, rapid heartbeat, and light-headedness/faintness
+- Physical symptoms like headaches, nausea, diarrhea, excessive sweating, shortness of breath, rapid heartbeat, and light-headedness/faintness

 The most effective way to combat test anxiety is academic preparedness.
 By thoroughly studying all course materials, rewriting notes, creating study guides, and meeting with other students to go over test content, you will be much more confident before and after the exam.
 Additionally, the ADAA recommends the following strategies for staving off test anxiety.